emadiqbalali/emadsblog/content/posts/2021/02/how-much-can-i-invest-in-stock-market-can-i-invest-rs-100-in-share-market.md

 I decided to step off by replying to each one of them and instead write a post on it separately so it clears all the beginner's doubts trying to enter the Stock Market.

-If you haven't still read my previous posts on Stock Market, then please go ahead and read them to get a better understanding of the Stock Market.
+If you haven't still read my previous /posts on Stock Market, then please go ahead and read them to get a better understanding of the Stock Market.

 - [How I Started Trading In Stock Market?
 The Basics of Investing In Stock Market](https://sastaeinstein.com/basics-of-investing-in-stock-market/)
 - [How To Pick Stocks For Investing?](https://sastaeinstein.com/how-to-pick-stocks-for-investing/)